perevalovds/ofxMSAWord2Vec/README.md

 ## Usage
 Download the pretrained models from the [releases tab](https://github.com/memo/ofxMSAWord2Vec/releases).
 More info on these below (For easiest / best results I recommend GoogleNews_xxxxxx_lowercase.bin).

+Put the models into example/bin/vec folder and run the example.

 ### openFrameworks
 	msa::Word2Vec word2vec;
 	// load binary file (as opposed to csv, which is much slower to load)